-A metacarpal index has been suggested as a radiographic criteria for arachnodactyly.
+The metacarpal index was historically-used as a radiographic criterion for arachnodactyly.
 To obtain it, the length of the second, third, fourth and fifth metacarpals is divided by their width at the mid shaft.
 An index of greater than 8.4 is considered the upper limit of normal 2 .
+It is no longer used due to its poor specificity and sensitivity.

 - other hereditary diseases of connective tissue